BTMorton/angular2-grid/README.md

 #### Styling
 ------------

 There are three elements that can be styled with angular2-grid, the grid itself `.grid`, the items `.grid-item` and the placeholder `.placeholder`.
-The demo includes some basic styling in NgGrid.css which you can include in you app `styleUrls` property.
+The demo includes some basic styling in NgGrid.css which you can include in your app's `styleUrls` property.
+It also includes some @media queries styles to handle responsiveness on smaller screens.
+This simple force the boxes to full width and puts them inline in their original order.
+This is optional functionality and does not need to be included.
 In order for correct functionality, the required styles are added by the classes themselves at run-time:

 ```css
 .grid {